 Importance of Time Spent in the Kitchen

-Instead of coming up with lots of kid activities to do throughout the day, involve them in daily life activities like food prep!
-There are many benefits to involving kids in food prep:
+Instead of coming up with lots of kid activities throughout the day, involve them in everyday activities like food prep!
+For younger kids, add a toddler tower so they can easily reach the counter and be involved!

 - builds healthy eating habits